|Email AlunDownload CV|

 AJ has various similar cases pending.
-He has also advised on entries, searches and seizure in the Channel Islands, Hong Kong and Caribbean.
+He has also advised on entries, searches and seizure in the Channel Islands, the Isle of Man, Hong Kong and Caribbean.

 Government of USA v Montgomery 1 WLR 196; AJ appeared in the House of Lords for a US citizen the subject of a restraint order application by the US Government in the UK.
 (This case was also called M in an associated search warrant judicial review (see above)